opensecuritycontroller/community/designs/tripleo/osc-tripleo.md

 >>c.
 Do we need to hard code the target path for storing the certificate?
 If so how is this used by puppet?

-#### OSC Network Related Configuration
+#### OSC Network Configuration
-1. Add an entry in the file `network/service_net_map.j2.yaml` file under the `ServiceNetMapDefaults` section for `OSCNetwork` like below.
+1. Add an entry in the file `network/service_net_map.j2.yaml` under the `ServiceNetMapDefaults` section for `OSCNetwork` like below.
 This is required to prevent OSC service to be part of provisioning network.
     ```yaml
         ServiceNetMapDefaults:
             default: